 WooCommerce is a free, open source plugin for WordPress.
 WordPress is free, as is WooCommerce.
-But to use them, you need things like a domain name, hosting and an SSL certificate.
+But to use them, you need things like a domain name, web hosting (we really like Pickaweb) and an SSL certificate.
 Perhaps even one-off payments to include certain payment methods.

 Shopify is a monthly fee for everything to work.
 The pricing comes at a different level, and not unlike the automotive industry, the more you pay, the more features you get.
 You sign up and get your store that’s ready for you to upload and sell your products.